The effective speed of sound in cosmological perturbation theory: Closed set of equations for perturbations in a multi-field/fluid system

-For determining the evolution of perturbations about the homogeneous and isotropic background universe, containing $n$ number of minimally coupled multi-fields and fluids, we just needs one variable to describe the perturbation in the metric.
-The reason for this is that, as described in Sec~\ref{Sec: Basic eqn CPT}, of the four variables describing the scalar perturbations in the perturbed FRW line element~(\ref{Eqn: perturbed FRW line element}), two of them can be eliminated using the gauge transformations described in Eqs.~(\ref{Eqn: gauge transformation phi}) to (\ref{Eqn: gauge transformation E}).
-Equivalently, the scalar degree of metric perturbations, in general, can be described by the two gauge invariant Bardeen potentials $\Phi$ and $\Psi$ defined in Eqs.~(\ref{Eqn: Bardeen Potential Phi}) and (\ref{Eqn: Bardeen Potential Psi}), respectively.
-However, since there is no anisotropic stress for matter content such as barotropic perfect fluids, canonical and non-canonical scalar fields, \emph{i.e}.\ $\delta T^{i}_{ j} = 0$ for all $i \neq j$ where $i,j = 1,2,3$, as mentioned in Sec.~\ref{Sec: Basic eqn CPT}, the two Bardeen potentials $\Phi$ and $\Psi$ are equal and consequently in such a scenario only one variable \emph{i.e}.\ $\Phi$ is required to describe the scalar degree of metric perturbations.
+To determine the evolution of perturbations about the homogeneous and isotropic background universe containing $n$ minimally coupled fields and fluids, only a single variable is required to describe the metric perturbations.
+As discussed in Sec.~\ref{Sec: Basic eqn CPT}, out of the four variables describing the scalar perturbations in the line element~(\ref{Eqn: perturbed FRW line element}), two can be eliminated through the gauge transformations defined in Eqs.~(\ref{Eqn: gauge transformation phi}) through (\ref{Eqn: gauge transformation E}).
+Equivalently, the scalar degrees of freedom in the metric can be described by the two gauge-invariant Bardeen potentials, $\Phi$ and $\Psi$, defined in Eqs.~(\ref{Eqn: Bardeen Potential Phi}) and (\ref{Eqn: Bardeen Potential Psi}).
+However, for matter components such as barotropic perfect fluids and canonical or non-canonical scalar fields, there is no anisotropic stress; that is, $\delta T^{i}_{ j} = 0$ for all $i \neq j$ ($i,j = 1,2,3$).
+As noted in Sec.~\ref{Sec: Basic eqn CPT}, this absence of anisotropic stress ensures the equality of the two Bardeen potentials ($\Phi = \Psi$).
+Consequently, only one variable, $\Phi$, is necessary to describe the scalar degree of freedom of the metric perturbations.